samamoo/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone.
 The use of HTML, CSS, JavaScript, jQuery, and AJAX, exercised my front-end skills in developement, while using Node, Express, and MongoDB in the back-end.
+I also incorporated GSAP to add some animated creativity.

 Users can write and submit posts and have it displayed before them without refreshing the page.